DMZ Campaign (1969–1971): April

 On 8 April at 17:00 a unit of the air cavalry squadron of the 101st Airborne and a Ranger unit received fire 24 mi west-southwest of Quảng Trị, the unit returned fire supported by helicopter gunships and the enemy withdrew; U.S. losses were one killed.
 On 9 April at 02:40 a unit of the 1st Brigade in a night defensive position 10 mi southwest of Quảng Trị was attacked by fire.
-The unit returned fire and the PAVN withdrew leaving 33 dead and 21 individual and three crew-served weapons.
+The unit returned fire and the PAVN withdrew, leaving 33 dead and 21 individual and three crew-served weapons.
 At 22:25 a unit of the 1st Brigade in a night defensive position 4 mi southeast of Gio Linh engaged 10–15 PAVN after a Tripflare was triggered near their perimeter.
 The PAVN withdrew at midnight but sniper fire continued until 02:00.
 PAVN losses were nine killed and six individual and one crew-served weapons captured.
-At 23:00 a trip flare was activated on the perimeter of Mai Loc Camp altering the camp’s defenders.
-At 02:35 on 10 April the camp was hit by 75-100 82mm mortar and RPG rounds followed by a sapper attack by the PAVN 66th Regiment.
+At 23:00 a trip flare was activated on the perimeter of Mai Loc Camp altering the camp's defenders.
+At 02:35 on 10 April the camp was hit by 75–100 82 mm mortar and RPG rounds followed by a sapper attack by the PAVN 66th Regiment.
 The Civilian Irregular Defense Group (CIDG) forces, their Special Forces advisers and artillerymen with M42 Dusters defended the camp.
 The sappers penetrated the perimeter but were unable to reach the inner perimeter and tactical operations center.
 At 03:40 a unit from the 1st Brigade reinforced the camp and helicopter gunships and a Republic of Vietnam Air Force (RVNAF) AC-47 provided fire support.
-The PAVN withdrew by 04:55 leaving 19 dead; U.S. losses were six killed and 19 CIDG killed.
+The PAVN withdrew by 04:55, leaving 19 dead; U.S. losses were six killed and 19 CIDG killed.